ese-msc/c-primer/_sources/part_one/01_running.md

 ```{index} compiling: via docker
 ```

-A more local option is to take advantage of the combined power of Docker and Visual studio code to provide files which you can often compile with one click.
+A more local option is to take advantage of the combined power of Docker and Visual Studio Code to provide files which again you can often compile with one click.

 ![](images/vscode.png)

 To begin, fork the accompanying [examples repository](https://github.com/ese-msc/c-examples) and download it, then with Docker desktop running, open your local repository in VS code.
 You will be presented with a query banner "Folder contains a Dev Container configuration file.
 Reopen folder to develop in a container (learn more).".
 Select "Reopen in Container".
 This will restart the VS Code editor window, while connecting to a Docker container build from the repository [C examples Dockerfile](https://ese-msc/c-examples/.devcontainer/Dockerfile).
 This container has `git` and `Python` installed, together a working linux C++ compiler (the GNU compiler) and some useful VS Code extensions installed.

-For simple non-interactive C++ files, you can now build & run them with the Run Code button (ctrl+alt+N).
+For simple, non-interactive C++ programmes contained in a single file, you can now build & run them with the Run Code button (ctrl+alt+N).
 For interactive files, you will need to run the program yourself using (for a file `hello.cpp` in the current directory) a command like:

 ```
 g++ -o hello hello.cpp